 Ready for a fantastic crafting session with your kids or students?
-We have a ton of engaging art and craft for kids to make and you’ll find ideas for all ages and for all occasions.
+We have a ton of engaging art ideas and crafts for kids to make and you’ll find ideas for all ages and for all occasions.

 Our aim is to make crafting fun and frugal – with supplies most households already have at hand (or won’t cost you a fortune).
 What ages are these crafts suitable for?
 We have ideas for all age ranges, you will find many easy projects toddlers can make, crafts simple enough for preschoolers to do at home or in preschool, kids in kindergarten will be able to make most of our crafting projects and there is a ton of projects for older kids and kids at heart (yes, you will enjoy quite a few of these too!).